 When you specify the names of the various components of a FailSafe system, the name cannot begin with an underscore () or include any whitespace characters.
-In addition, the name of any FailSafe component cannot contain a space, an unprintable character, or a $, ?, \setminus$, or #.
+This restriction holds true whether you are configuring your system with the Cluster Manager GUI or the Cluster Manager CLI.